-The process of filtration through sand or gravel on a large scale as carried out by the London Water Companies has already been described (see p.
-15).
+The process of filtration through sand or gravel on a large scale as carried out by the London water companies has already been described (see p.
+17).
 Suspended matters both mineral and organic are very effectually removed by sand filtration.
-Organic matters in solution are, to a small extent, oxidised in their passage through the filter bed, when the sand is clean and sharp.
-This action ceases when the particles of sand become encrusted with the impurities filtered out of the water; it is therefore most effective when the sand on the filter beds has just been renewed.
+Organic matters in solution are, to a small extent, oxidised in their passage through the filter bed.
+The sterilising action of sand filter beds has been already described.

 Magnetic carbide of iron was formerly used at Wakefield for the purification of the highly polluted water of the river Calder.
 The filter beds of this material are covered with layers of fine or coarse sand of varying thickness.
-The magnetic carbide of iron has a very considerable effect in oxidising dissolved organic matters in the water, converting them into nitrates and nitrites; and this oxidising action is the greater the longer the water remains in contact with the particles of magnetic carbide, that is to say, the slower the filtration.
+The magnetic carbide of iron has a very considerable effect in oxidising dissolved organic matters in the water, converting them into nitrates and nitrites; and this oxidising action, which is due to the activity of the nitrifying micro-organisms deposited on the surfaces of the filtering material, is the greater the longer the water remains in contact with the particles of magnetic carbide, that is to say, the slower the filtration.
 The layers of sand effectually remove the suspended matters in the water, which thus reaches the magnetic carbide perfectly clarified.
 The sand beds must be frequently renewed, but the magnetic carbide need never be disturbed; all that is required is that the process of filtration should be intermittent, to allow of the proper aeration of the filter.
-These properties of magnetic carbide of iron render it one of the most valuable filtering materials now known.
-It should always be used with sand above it to clarify the water, otherwise the suspended matters would clog the pores and deteriorate the oxidising action of the filter.
+Magnetic carbide should always be used with sand above it to clarify the water, otherwise the suspended matters would clog the pores and deteriorate the oxidising action of the filter.
 A very similar material called polarite has lately come into use.
 It contains about 50 per cent. of magnetic oxide and carbide of iron combined with other insoluble mineral matters, and is capable of producing equally good results with those above described.

 Spongy iron, which is porous metallic iron, obtained by roasting hæmatite iron ore, has a very similar action on dissolved organic matters in water to that exerted by magnetic carbide of iron.
-Its oxidising power is said to be due to the fact that it decomposes water into its elements hydrogen and oxygen, the latter subsequently acting on the organic matters with which it comes into contact.
-Like the magnetic carbide, the longer the water remains in contact with its particles, the greater is the purification; and like magnetic carbide also, it yields nothing to water except a little iron, which may be removed by filtration through sand.
+Its oxidising power is chiefly due to the action of the nitrifying organisms which are deposited on the surfaces of the filtering material.
+Like the magnetic carbide, the longer the water remains in contact with its particles, the greater is the purification; and, like magnetic carbide also, it yields nothing to water except a little iron, which may be removed by filtration through sand.
 Spongy iron retains its properties for a long period, but requires periodical renewal, especially when used-as it generally is-as a mechanical filter for separating suspended matters from water, as well as a chemical filter.
 Spongy iron separates lead from water, but has no effect on other mineral matters.
-It has been used on the large scale at Antwerp and other places, and is only inferior to magnetic carbide of iron in its suitability as a filtering medium for town water-supplies.
+It has been used on the large scale at Antwerp and other places, and is only inferior to magnetic carbide of iron in its suitability as a filtering medium for town water supplies.